nicokorn/PixelFrameFW/README.md

 # NRF52840_WS2812B_BLE
 Firmware code for a pixel frame.
 The firmware runs on a Nordic nRF52840 and uses the pwm peripheral to control ws2812b leds.
 The fds module is used to store and load peristent data from the internal flash.
-To control the pixel frame I also developed an Android App which is held in a seperate repo: LINK.
+To control the pixel frame I also developed an Android App which is held in a seperate repo: https://github.com/nicokorn/PixelFrameApp.
 The housing I have drawn in Autocad in several pieces and then 3D printed with pla filament.

 <html>
 <body>